-- a. the routes of heat loss, and their relative importance: - i. temperature (conduction and radiation), - ii. windchill (convection), and - iii. wetchill (conduction and evaporation); - b. the use of energy stores to produce heat, and the metabolic costs of shivering; - c. vasodilation, sweating, and behavior as means of increasing heat loss, and the long-term consequences of them; - d. vasoconstriction and behavior as means of conserving heat; - f. the particular danger of "hypothermia weather," that is, temperatures near freezing with wind and rain.
+- a. the routes of heat loss, and their relative importance: - i. temperature (conduction and radiation), - ii. windchill (convection), and - iii. wetchill (conduction and evaporation); - b. the use of energy stores to produce heat, and the metabolic costs of shivering; - c. vasodilation, sweating, and behavior as means of increasing heat loss, and the long-term consequences of them; - d. vasoconstriction and behavior as means of conserving heat; - e. the effects of tobacco and alcohol on normal heat homeostasis; and - f. the particular danger of "hypothermia weather," that is, temperatures near freezing with wind and rain.